Uremia Medication

 Insulin (Humulin R, Novolin R)

-Stimulates cellular uptake of potassium within 20-30 min.
-Administer glucose along with insulin to prevent hypoglycemia.
+Insulin stimulates the cellular uptake of potassium within 20-30 minutes.
+Administer glucose along with insulin in order to prevent hypoglycemia.
 Monitor blood sugar levels frequently.

 Phosphate binders